 Twist drills, although intended for metal drilling, may also be used for boring holes in wood.
-However, machine spur bits are generally preferred for wood working; they cut a flat bottom hole and are designed for removal of wood chips.
-Do not use hand bits which have a screw tip; at drill press speeds, they turn into the wood so rapidly as to lift the work off the table and whirl it.
+However, machine spur bits are generally preferred for working in wood; they cut a flat bottom hole and are designed for removal of wood chips.
+Do not use hand bits which have a screw tip; at drill press speeds they turn into the wood so rapidly as to lift the work off the table and whirl it.

-For through boring, line up the table so that the bit will enter the center hole of the table to avoid damage.
-Scribe a vertical line on the front of the column and a matchmark on the table bracket, so that the table can be clamped in the center position at any height.
+For through boring, line up the table so that the bit will enter the center hole to avoid damage to the table.
+Scribe a vertical line on the front of the column and a matching mark on the table bracket and the drill press head, so that the table and drill press head can be clamped in the center position at any height.